 $E{\rm w}$ = the system-wide escapement goal for wild stocks.
-(A value of 75,000 fish will be used which is close to the midpoint in the interim range of 71,000 to 80,000 fish).
+(A value of 59,000 fish will be used for 2019 which is close to the midpoint of the interim range of 55,000 to 62,000 fish).

 The PST harvest sharing provisions will be applied to the weekly wild sockeye salmon TAC projections to guide the management of the commercial fishery.
-Run timing will be used to apportion the projected Canadian allowable catch each week and to make projections of the total escapement.
+Run timing will be used to apportion the projected Canadian AC each week and to make projections of the total escapement.
 The Canadian harvest will be adjusted with the objective of meeting escapement and agreed Canada/US harvest sharing objectives.
-Since it is expected the production of enhanced sockeye salmon will be between 5,001 and 15,000 fish, Canada's harvest share will be 21% of the TAC.
-If inseason projections of enhanced fish drop below 5,001 fish or rise above 15,000 fish, Canada's share will be adjusted as per the harvest sharing provisions of the PST.
+Since it is expected the production of enhanced sockeye salmon will be between 1 and 5,000 fish, Canada's harvest share will be 20% of the TAC.
+If inseason projections of enhanced fish rise above 5,000 fish, Canada's share will be adjusted as per the harvest sharing provisions of the PST.

 Low escapements of the Kuthai Lake sockeye salmon stock continue to be of concern.
-The duration of openings in SWs26-27 (June 24 - July 7) may be reduced if it appears that the escapement of the Kuthai Lake stock is at risk of being compromised.
-During SWs31-33 (July 29 - August 18), management attention will focus on Tatsamenie sockeye salmon to ensure adequate numbers of sockeye salmon escape to Tatsamenie Lake to support wild production and egg-take objectives.
+The duration of openings in SWs26-27 (June 23 - July 6) may be reduced if it appears that the escapement of the Kuthai Lake stock is at risk of being compromised.
+During SWs31-33 (July 28 - August 17), management attention will focus on Tatsamenie sockeye salmon to ensure adequate numbers of sockeye salmon escape to Tatsamenie Lake to support wild production and egg-take objectives.